Skip to Content

 In April 2025, we installed 18 high-quality air monitors on schools across Northern Manhattan.
 These QuantAQ sensors collect real-time data on seven EPA criteria pollutants, including particulate matter (PM₁, PM₂.₅, and PM₁₀) and gas-phase pollutants like carbon monoxide (CO), nitrogen oxides (NO, NO₂), and ozone (O₃).

-Click here to view real-time air quality data from WE ACT’s CAMP monitors across Northern Manhattan.
+Click here (or zoom in via the map below) to view real-time air quality data from WE ACT’s CAMP monitors across Northern Manhattan.
+You can also sign-up for text alerts from JustAir about air quality in your neighborhood.

 We first established a network of low-cost air monitors in October 2023, empowering WE ACT members to become community scientists by hosting monitors and conducting preliminary analyses of their own data.
 Over two years of collected data were then analyzed by a team of Capstone students from Columbia University’s Mailman School of Public Health.